-- iv.
-The name, address, and contact number of a designated agent within the City of Columbia and accessible 24 hours per day, seven (7) days a week who shall assume full responsibility for addressing matters arising with the operation or use of the dwelling unit in the absence of the owner. - 4.
-Conditional use permit and adjacent property owner notification.
+- 4. Conditional use permit and adjacent property owner notification.
 When applicable, a separate application for approval of a conditional use permit shall be submitted for Planning Commission review/recommendation and City Council review/approval prior to the granting of a license to operate.
 Such conditional use application shall comply with the provisions of Section 29-6.4 of this Chapter 29 and these supplemental requirements.
 Adjacent property owner and Neighborhood Association notification of such application shall be provided in accordance with the provision of Section 29-6.3 of this Chapter 29. - 5.
 Maximum occupancy.
 The maximum number of occupants permitted in a dwelling unit offered and operated as a short-term rental shall be subject to the "occupancy limitations" of the most recently adopted edition of the International Property Maintenance Code (IPMC).
 In no instance, regardless of short-term rental tier designation, shall a dwelling unit be occupied by more than a total of eight (8) occupants. - 6.
 Multi-family Structure Usage.
-The following provisions shall apply to the issuance of short-term rental licenses within multi-family structures:

-When the dwelling units within the structure are under common ownership and located within the R-MF district, a maximum of 2 dwelling units or not more than 5% of the total dwelling units within such structure, whichever is greater, may be eligible for designation as short-term rentals provided all provisions of this section, building inspections, and rental registration/licensure provisions have been met.

-When the dwelling units within the structure are under common ownership and located within any "mixed-use" zoning district, a maximum of 5 dwelling units or not more than 10% of the total dwelling units within the structure, whichever is greater, may be eligible for designation as short-term rentals provided all provisions of this section, building inspections, and rental registration/licensure provisions have been met.
+The following provisions shall apply to the issuance of short-term rental licenses within multi-family structures: - i.
+When the dwelling units within the structure are under common ownership and located within the R-MF district, a maximum of 2 dwelling units or not more than 5% of the total dwelling units within such structure, whichever is greater, may be eligible for designation as short-term rentals provided all provisions of this section, building inspections, and rental registration/licensure provisions have been met - ii.
+When the dwelling units within the structure are under common ownership and located within any "mixed-use" zoning district, a maximum of 5 dwelling units or not more than 10% of the total dwelling units within the structure, whichever is greater, may be eligible for designation as short-term rentals provided all provisions of this section, building inspections, and rental registration/licensure provisions have been met. - iii.
+When the dwelling units within the structure are under individual ownership, regardless of zoning classification, each owner may be eligible to designate not more than one (1) of their dwelling units within such structure as a short-term rental provided such the provisions of Section 29-3.3(uu)(b)(2) are met. - Accessibility.
+Short-term rentals in dwelling units not identified as a primary or secondary residence shall comply with Federal, State, and local accessibility requirements as applicable.

-iii.
-When the dwelling units within the structure are under individual ownership, regardless of zoning classification, each owner may be eligible to designate not more than one (1) of their dwelling units Commented [PZ15]: This statement does not differentiate between the owner of the dwelling and their family or transient guests.
+Commented [PZ14]: This statement does not differentiate between the owner of the dwelling and their family or transient guests.
 In essence this would preclude a family of 8 persons to offer any portion of their dwelling when they are present for STR purposes even if IPMC would allow it.
 Is this what is desired?